How to Grow Your Dry Cleaning Business

 Talk about opportunity.
 From job interviews to special occasions and daily work-wear to delicate fabrics, people want to look their best and rely on their local dry cleaning business to help them achieve that!

-It is no wonder that the dry cleaning industry is such a challenging one.
-Faced with a saturated market of strong competition, dry cleaning business owners are tasked with drawing in potentially loyal customers while also recognizing that their market is highly convenience-driven.
+The dry cleaning service industry is a challenging one.
+Faced with a saturated market of strong competition, dry cleaning business owners are tasked with drawing in new customers while also recognizing that the laundry business is highly convenience-driven.
 But word-of-mouth and referrals will only get you so far.
 You need a high-quality marketing plan to effectively promote your dry cleaning company.
 Here’s how to get started:

-As a local small business owner your consumer base can vary greatly depending on the town you are located in.
-It is crucial to know the demographics and lifestyles of the surrounding community where you do business so you can effectively target their needs with your advertising.
-For example, if you’re located in a college town you may want to consider implementing a student discount.
-Or if you’re in an area with mainly young professionals, an occasional 2-for1 suit cleaning offer would be hard to resist.
+As a small business owner, your customer base can vary greatly depending on the town you are located in.
+It is crucial to know the demographics and lifestyles of the surrounding community where you do business so you can effectively target their needs with your dry cleaning marketing and advertising.
+For example, if you’re located in a college town, you may want to consider implementing a student discount.
+Or if you’re in an area with mainly young professionals, an occasional 2-for-1 suit cleaning offer would be hard to resist.

-Clean clothes are a necessity, so consumers want a hassle-free process.
-Let your customers know how efficient your cleaning process is and exactly when they can expect to pick-up or receive their clothes.
+Clean clothes are a necessity, so customers want a hassle-free process.
+Let new customers know how efficient your cleaning process is and exactly when they can expect to pick-up or receive their clothes.
 If there is an unexpected problem or you finish cleaning the clothes early, give the customer a quick call to let them know.
-For route customers, consider setting up a text reminder program or giving them a quick call the day before to remind them when it’s pick-up day so they can be sure to set any clothes out.
+For route customers, consider setting up a text reminder program or giving them a quick call the day before to remind them when it’s pickup day so they can be sure to set any clothes out.

 You’re in the business of cleaning so you should present an image that reflects that commitment at all times.
 Make sure the storefront is sanitary and mess-free, and your employees look polished.
 If you have a delivery service, your employees should look clean and professional while they run their routes.
 Any service vans should also be washed regularly and kept clutter free.

-- Direct Marketing – Target new homeowners in the area with a ‘welcome and special offer’ piece to bring in new customers throughout the year.
-Be sure to think about seasonal offers and send out coupons and flyers to remind consumers to bring in their clothes when they switch out their closet in spring and fall.
+Introduce your dry cleaning business to new neighbors in the area with a personalized welcome / special offer direct mail postcard.
+Be sure to think about seasonal offers and send out coupons and flyers to remind these potential customers to bring in their clothes when they switch out their closets in spring and fall.
 Loyalty programs / cards are also a tried-and-true marketing idea to encourage repeat business for your local business.